sukyoung/safe/README.rst

 Introduction
 ============

-SAFE 2.0 is a scalable and pluggable analysis Framework for JavaScript web applications developed by the Programming Language Research Group at KAIST:
+SAFE 2.0 is a scalable and pluggable analysis framework for JavaScript web applications developed by the Programming Language Research Group at KAIST:

     http://plrg.kaist.ac.kr